fmguerreiro/gurps-companion-app/README.md

 Open Emacs and a bash shell:

-1. Run `npx shadow-cljs compile :app` to perform an initial build of the app.
+1. Run `npx shadow-cljs compile :app` to perform an initial build of the app.mobile
 1. In Emacs open one of the files in the project (`deps.edn` is fine)
 1. From that buffer, do `cider-jack-in-clojurescript` [C-c M-J] to launch a REPL.
 Follow the series of interactive prompts in the
    minibuffer:
    1. select `shadow-cljs` as the command to launch
    1. select `shadow` as the repl type
-   1. select `:app` as the build to connect
+   1. select `:app` as the build to connectmobile
    1. and optionally answer `y` or `n` to the final question about opening the `shadow-cljs` UI in a browser.
    At this point `shadow-cljs` will be watching the project folder and